billylaing/env-get/README.md

 # env-get

 Simple utility to get environment variables with an optional default.
-Throws an error if the variable is not found and no defult is supplied.
+Throws an error if the variable is not found and no default is supplied.

 [![CircleCI](https://circleci.com/gh/billylaing/env-get/tree/master.svg?style=svg)](https://circleci.com/gh/billylaing/env-get/tree/master)